Frequently Asked Questions

 Q: If I do not attend these sanctioned events or competitions with my skater, do I have to complete the requirements?

-A: We encourage all facilities and member clubs to enforce all coaching requirements set forth by U.S. Figure Skating.
+A: We encourage all facilities and member clubs to enforce all coach compliance requirements set forth by U.S. Figure Skating.

 Q: Does U.S. Figure Skating have any requirements and/or recommendations for coaches?